pcalves1/terraform-ansible-aws-lab/README.md

 ## Lab Architecture
 - An Ubuntu EC2 instance that will be used to run the todo-app on Node.js
-- An Ubuntu EC2 instance that will be MYSQL database
+- An Ubuntu EC2 instance that will be MySQL database
 - Both machines will be managed by Ansible
 - Load balancer that receives requests and redirects them to the application instance

 ## Create SSH key to access EC2 instances
 First, we need to prepare the necessary configurations to run the environment.
 In addition to having the above tools previously installed, we should create an SSH key that will be used to access the EC2 instances and manage them via Ansible.
-The example below, we'll create one called `aws-iac-lab` which is being saved in the `~/.ssh` folder.
+The example below, we'll create one called `aws-iac-lab` which is being saved in the `~/.ssh` folder

     ssh-keygen -f ~/.ssh/aws-iac-lab -t rsa

-Enter a password for the key or leave it blank.
+Enter a password for the key or leave it blank

 ## AWS CLI Login
-In the AWS console, go to `IAM`, create a new user, give it administrative permission, and then an `Access key` allowing access to the `CLI`...
-Save the credentials, as we will use them shortly.
-In the terminal, execute the following command and enter the access key information.
+In the AWS console, go to `IAM`, create a new user, give it administrative permission, and then create an `Access key` allowing access to the `CLI`...
+Save that credentials, as we will use them shortly.
+In the terminal, execute the following command and enter the access key information

     aws configure